 An Apostille (pronounced “ah-po-steel”) is a French word meaning certification.

 An Apostille is simply the name for a specialized certificate, issued by the Secretary of State.
-The Apostille is attached to your original document to verify it is legitimate and authentic so it will be accepted in one of the countries who are members of the Hague Apostille Convention.
+The Apostille is attached to your original document to verify it is legitimate and authentic so it will be accepted in one of the countries who are members of the Hague Apostille Convention (see below).

-In the United States, all 50 states and the Federal Government (US Department of State – Office of Authentication) can issue an Apostille.
+In the United States, all 50 states, the District of Columbia, and the Federal Government (US Department of State – Office of Authentication) can issue an Apostille.
+In total, the United States can issue 52 different apostilles.

 In 1961, many countries joined together to create a simplified method of “legalizing” documents for universal recognition.
 Members of the conference, referred to as the Hague Convention, adopted a document referred to as an Apostille that would be recognized by all member countries.